 He is former powerlifter and is the author of Starting Strength.

-In short, Mark’s training revolves around simplicity and pragmatism, and returning to old-school basics with maximum effectiveness.
+In short, Mark’s work revolves around simplicity and pragmatism and returning to old-school basics with maximum effectiveness.

 The book is a comprehensive guide that delves into the world of barbell training, championing the importance of strength.